 Safety & Comfort Measures During Your Hospital Stay

-Q. What actions are being taken to keep the COVID and flu viruses out of the maternity centers?
+Q. What actions are being taken to keep COVID-19 out of the maternity centers?

 A. Atlantic Health System hospitals, and hospitals across NJ, have moved to restrict visitation at our facilities, which is a proven way to reduce potential for transmission of contagious diseases.

 Visitation is even more restricted in our maternity centers.
-Currently the laboring mother must designate one support partner for her time at the hospital.
+The laboring mother must designate one support partner for her time at the hospital.
 This person must be older than 18 and will be the only person allowed in their Labor & Delivery room, their Mother/Baby room and the Newborn Nursery.
 One support person may be designated for NICU visitation.
 A doula may also be present for childbirth.
-All visitors and doulas will be screened before every visit.
+All visitors and doulas will be screened before entering the hospital.
 This action not only helps protect moms and their newborns, but also protects our essential health care team members.